Mosque of Rome: Finances

 Estimates of the cost of the mosque range from to million after all construction/material wages.
 The estate in which the mosque is located was granted by the city in Rome.
 Other Muslim countries played a vital role in terms of moral support and helped financed the mosque itself.
 The Moroccan and Turkish government provided incentive funding for construction of the main prayer hall along with the small prayer section located downstairs.
 The governments of Algeria, the United Arab Emirates, Bahrain, Bangladesh, Brunei, Egypt, Indonesia, Iraq, Jordan, Kuwait, Libya, Malaysia, Mauritania, Oman, Pakistan, Qatar, Saudi Arabia, Senegal, Sudan, Tunisia, and Yemen all made contributions towards construction costs for the largest mosque in Europe; with the Government of Saudi Arabia making a contribution of nearly million.
 To put into perspective, the amount of money that was needed for the project, compares with a little over 3000 $/sqft.

 Organization

-The current Imam of the mosque is the Sheikh Salah Ramadan Elsayed, Al-Azhar University graduate and former Democratic Party.
+The current Imam of the mosque is the Sheikh Salah Ramadan Elsayed, Al-Azhar University graduate and former member of the Democratic Party.
 Former Deputy Khalid Chaouki was president of the Cultural Centre between 2017 and 2019.
 Former Imams include: